 Section 9.1 - Payment

-On or before the fifth business day of each calendar month for all gas delivered, Seller shall furnish Buyer by facsimile a Correct Invoice showing the quantity of gas delivered hereunder by Seller to Buyer during the preceding calendar month.
+On or before the tenth day of each calendar month for all gas delivered, Seller shall furnish Buyer by facsimile a Correct Invoice showing the quantity of gas delivered hereunder by Seller to Buyer during the preceding calendar month.
 If the actual quantity delivered is not available by the contractual billing date, the Correct Invoice may be prepared based on nominations.
 The estimated quantity will be corrected on the following month’s invoice or as soon thereafter as the actual transport information is available to reflect the actual quantity delivered .
 Seller shall issue a separate invoice for each month.
-Payment will be made within twenty four (24) days of receipt of Correct Invoice for gas delivered; provided however, that Buyer may withhold payment of any disputed amounts until the dispute is resolved.
+Buyer shall remit any amounts due on the 25th day of the month in which the Correct Invoice was received.
+If the due date for any payment to be made under this Agreement is not a Business Day, the due date for such payment shall be the following Business Day.
+If Buyer or Seller should fail to remit any amounts in full when due hereunder, interest on the unpaid portion shall accrue from the date due at a rate equal to the Interest Rate; provided however, that Buyer may withhold payment of any disputed amounts until the dispute is resolved.
 A failure to pay an amount in dispute shall not constitute an event of default.

 Section 9.2 - Access to Records

-a) For the purposes of verifying prices or rates and volumes invoiced by Seller, Seller agrees to retain, until two (2) years after final payment under this Agreement, all books, documents, papers, records and other correspondence pertaining to all transactions hereunder and to the purchase of gas to satisfy its obligations under this Agreement.
-Seller further agrees that, during this time, Buyer shall be granted access to, and have the right to, audit any or all such information.
+(a) For the purposes of verifying prices or rates and volumes invoiced by Seller, Seller agrees to retain, until two (2) years after final payment under this Agreement, all books, documents, papers, records and other correspondence pertaining to all transactions hereunder and to the purchase of gas to satisfy its obligations under this Agreement.
+Seller further agrees that, during this time, Buyer shall upon reasonable notice and at reasonable times, have the right to examine such information to the extent reasonably necessary to verify the accuracy of any billing statement, payment demand, charge, payment or computation made under this Agreement.
 All information revealed by such examinations shall remain confidential.

-b) For the purposes of verifying volumes, rates and replacement fuel costs invoiced by Buyer, Buyer agrees to retain, until two (2) years after final payment under this Agreement, all books, documents, papers, records and other correspondence pertaining to all transactions hereunder and to the purchase of gas or replacement fuel to satisfy its obligations under this Agreement.
-Buyer further agrees that, during this time, Seller shall be granted access to, and have the right to, audit any or all such information.
+(b) For the purposes of verifying volumes, rates and replacement fuel costs invoiced by Buyer, Buyer agrees to retain, until two (2) years after final payment under this Agreement, all books, documents, papers, records and other correspondence pertaining to all transactions hereunder and to the purchase of gas or replacement fuel to satisfy its obligations under this Agreement.
+Buyer further agrees that, during this time, Seller shall upon reasonable notice and at reasonable times, have the right to examine such information to the extent reasonably necessary to verify the accuracy of any billing statement, payment demand, charge, payment or computation made under this Agreement.
 All information revealed by such examinations shall remain confidential.

 ARTICLE X - FORCE MAJEURE